Read 100 Books Per Year (It's More Achievable Than You Think)

 Why This Matters

-- ⚠️Feeling like 100 books/year is impossible
+- ⚠️Learned helplessness: believing 100 books/year is impossible creates a self-fulfilling prophecy

-- ⚠️Stuck at 10-20 books/year
+- ⚠️Stuck at 10-20 books/year while prolific readers enjoy 5-10x your reading volume

-- ⚠️Envy of prolific readers
+- ⚠️Envy of prolific readers without understanding that their 'secret' is simply reading faster

-- ⚠️Missing out on massive knowledge growth
+- ⚠️Missing out on the massive knowledge, vocabulary, and perspective growth that comes from reading volume

 The Solution